LynchLab/MAPGD/README.md

 	  -h, --help		prints this message
 	  -v, --version		prints the program version

-More detailed documentation for each command is being produced, and will be availible shortly.
+More detailed documentation for each command is being produced, and will be available shortly.

 <h3> Input/Output </h3>

-<b> Header lines </b> Ever file begins with two header lines, each begining with the '@' character.
+<b> Header lines </b> Ever file begins with two header lines, each beginning with the '@' character.
 The first header line list the name of the table in the SQL database, along with the version of MAPGD used to create the table.
 The second header list the value stored in each column of the table.

 The Table bellow lists some of the labels with their descriptions.
 It also lists the type of value stored in each column, but this will not be important for you unless you are writing a program which directly uses the binary output of mapgd.
-For a complete list of Lables and types see the file keys.txt in the source directory.
+For a complete list of Labels and types see the file keys.txt in the source directory.

 | Label	  | mapgd type 	| Description 							|
 |:--------|:------------|:-------------------------------------------------------------:|